phy501 Numerical Methods (Vollständige Modulbeschreibung)

 phy540 Mathematical Methods for Physics and Engineering I & phy541 Mathematical Methods for Physics and Engineering II

-Basic concepts of numerical Mathematics are introduced and applied to Physics problems.
-Topics include: Finite number representation and numerical errors, linear and nonlinear systems of equations, numerical differentiation and integration, function minimization and model fitting, discrete Fourier analysis, ordinary and partial differential equations.
-The learned numerical methods will be partly implemented (programmed) and applied to basic problems from mechanics, electrodynamics, etc. in the exercises.
-The problems are chosen so that analytical solutions are available in most cases.
-In this way, the quality of the numerical methods can be assessed by comparing numerical and analytical solutions.
-Programming will be done in C or, preferably, in Matlab, which is a powerful package for numerical computing.
-Matlab offers easy, portable programming, comfortable visualization tools and already implements most of the numerical methods introduced in this course.
-These built-in functions can be compared to own implementations or used in the exercises in some cases when own implementations are too costly.
+The numerical methods learnt will be partly implemented and applied to basic problems in mechanics, electrodynamics, etc. in the exercises.
+These problems are chosen so that analytical solutions are available in most cases.
+This allows the quality of the numerical methods to be assessed by comparing the numerical and analytical solutions.
+Programming will be carried out in C or, preferably, Matlab, a powerful numerical computing package.
+Matlab offers straightforward programming, convenient visualisation tools, and implements most of the numerical methods introduced in this course.
+These built-in functions can be used in the exercises in cases where own implementations are too costly, or compared to own implementations.
 The tutorials provide basic programming support.

 Literaturempfehlungen